 Prostheses are an expensive part of the medical industry.
 In fact, expenditure on prostheses accounts for 14% of PHI hospital benefits paid annually.
 Private Healthcare Australia CEO Dr Rachel David has said that, "Prostheses List regulations have forced health funds to pay benefits for medical devices two to five times higher than the price charged for the same device to public patients."

 A major issue then, is that Prostheses List benefits are generally inflated when compared to the equivalent prices paid for devices in the public sector.
 That's why the government has targeted prostheses, as it's clearly an area in need of reform.
 By reducing prostheses expenditure, there will be incentive for insurance companies to lower your premiums.

 The first change came into effect on 1 February 2018, with subsequent reductions planned in 2019 and 2020.
 Because it's such a huge overhaul, going through and calculating reductions while ensuring the quality of service isn't compromised, takes time.

 These reforms are part of a major overhaul by the government targeting a whole range of issues surrounding private health insurance.

 - Tiered hospital insurance.
-A new four-tier structure, with designations Gold, Silver, Bronze and Basic, will come into effect on 1 April 2019, with the intention of simplifying some of the complexities involved in PHI.
+A new four-tier structure, with designations Gold, Silver, Bronze and Basic, came into effect on 1 April 2019, with the intention of simplifying some of the complexities involved in PHI.

 - Discounts for the young.
-There will also be improved discounts for 18- to 29-year-olds, better access to mental health services and cuts to some natural therapies to help stem rising insurance costs.
+Other reforms include discounts for 18- to 29-year-olds, better access to mental health services and cuts to some natural therapies to help stem rising insurance costs.